timroes/SwipeToDismissUndoList/README.md

 the library to any android api versions, but it might be, that it doesn't work on very old versions, so please feel free to tell me via an issue, I will then try to fix it.

+## Leaky Popup

+When the popup is shown and the device is rotate, it causes an exception to be thrown.
+This is nothing really bad, but you can prevent that exception by calling `SwipeDismissList.discardUndo()` in the `onStop` method of your activity.

 Contact
 -------